Major drug distributors and J&J finalize opioid settlement, launching nationwide funding

 Other companies may follow the path of the distributors and Johnson & Johnson, reaching a nationwide agreement to resolve litigation.
 But in the meantime, litigation against others, including major pharmacies, is still underway, said Peter Mougey, an attorney leading negotiations for the communities.

 Trials are scheduled for the coming months against drug companies, including Teva, Endo and Par Pharmaceuticals in California and West Virginia.
-In another West Virginia trial, over claims by hard-hit Cabbell County and the city of Huntington, a decision is expected from a federal judge.
+In another West Virginia trial, over claims by hard-hit Cabell County and the city of Huntington, a decision is expected from a federal judge.
 Meanwhile, negotiations are ongoing in bankruptcy court involving states, Purdue Pharma and its billionaire owners to resolve claims for possibly $6 billion after a previous deal was blocked over the civil immunity that Sackler family members would receive.

 While government lawyers continue their legal battle over the public health crisis that has claimed hundreds of thousands of American lives, community leaders across the country are readying for the influx of funds from the distributors over the next 18 years and Johnson & Johnson for nine years.